-When SLP_S3 transitions from LOW to HIGH with SLP_S5 held HIGH and after the 12V rail exceeds POR, the ISL6532 will enable the V{DDQ} switching regulator, disable the V{DDQ} standby regulator, enable the V{TT} LDO and force the NCH pin to a high impedance state turning on the blocking MOSFET.
+When SLP_S3 transitions from LOW to HIGH with SLP_S5 held HIGH and after the 12V rail exceeds POR, the ISL6532A will enable the V{DDQ} switching regulator, disable the V{DDQ} standby regulator, enable the V{TT} LDO and force the NCH pin to a high impedance state turning on the blocking MOSFET.
+The AGP LDO goes through a 2048 clock cycle soft-start.
 The internal short between the V{TT} reference and the V{TT} rail is released.
 Upon release of the short, the capacitor on VREF_IN is then charged up through the internal resistor divider network.
-The V{TT} output will follow this capacitor charge-up, acting as the S3 to S0 transition soft start for the V{TT} rail.
+The V{TT} output will follow this capacitor charge up, and acting as the S3 to S0 transition soft-start for the V{TT} rail.
 The PGOOD comparator is enabled only after 2048 clock cycles, or typically 8.2ms, have passed following the S3 transition to a HIGH state.
+Figure 2 illustrates a typical state transition from S3 to S0.
+It should be noted that the soft-start profile of the $V{\mbox{TT}}$ LDO output will vary according to the value of the capacitor on the VREF_IN pin.